 Capt.
 Peggy M. Britton assumed duties as deputy commander, Sector Virginia in June 2022, leading 1,200 Coast Guardsman and Auxiliary personnel, among three cutters, six small boat stations, three aids to navigation teams, and a Sector Field Office conducting all Coast Guard missions in Virginia waters and offshore.
 She oversees all Captain of the Port, Officer in Charge of Marine Inspection, Federal On Scene Coordinator, Federal Maritime Security Coordinator, and Search and Rescue Mission Coordinator authorities in the region.

-Prior to her Deputy assignment, Capt.
-Britton served as Executive Assistant for the DHS Joint Task Force- East, serving Coast Guard, Customs and Border Protection, and Homeland Security Investigations executive leadership.
-Her diverse operational assignments include Response Department Head at Sector Virginia where she led over 300 Search and Rescue cases, a complex jet fuel spill, and multiple port/hurricane events; Command Duty Officer at the Joint Rescue Coordination Center in Honolulu; and afloat tours in USCGC Elm, USCCG Kukui as Executive Officer, and USCGC William Tate as Commanding Officer.
+Prior to her deputy assignment, Britton served as Executive Assistant for the DHS Joint Task Force- East, serving Coast Guard, Customs and Border Protection, and Homeland Security Investigations executive leadership.
+Her diverse operational assignments include response department head at Sector Virginia where she led over 300 search and rescue cases, a complex jet-fuel spill, and multiple port/hurricane events; Command Duty Officer at the Joint Rescue Coordination Center in Honolulu; and afloat tours in USCGC Elm (WLB 204), USCCG Kukui (WLB 203) as executive officer, and USCGC William Tate (WLM 560) as commanding officer.
 She holds a 100-ton Master Captain’s license.
 Additionally, she has extensive experience in international engagement as the Chief of International Resident Training at Training Center Yorktown, and team leader for the International Training Division deploying to more than 32 partner nations worldwide.